 Patrons must wear appropriate clothing for a family-friendly setting.
-Shoes and shirts must be worn.
-They must leave the building at once if they have no shoes or shirt with them.
+Pants/shorts/skirts, shirts and shoes must be worn.
+They must immediately if not adequately dressed.

 Food and Drink in the Library

 Specified food and non-alcoholic drink items are allowed in some public areas of the library as long as these items are consumed responsibly.